DiceNameIsMy/vut-itu/docs/Navrh.md

 ##### 1.2.3.1 Albert's customer research:
 - Created a Google Form (https://forms.gle/QXqrSPgtp4VPS8CR9)
 - Surveyed 2 respondents

-1. **Have you travelled or are you planning to travel?
-Or has someone planned it for you?**
-- Yes
-- Yes, I have travelled

-2. **How did you plan it?
-How did you choose the places, cities to visit?
-What criteria did you use to choose?**
-- Proximity to each member of the expedition, relatively cheap accommodation and flights.
-- Internet guides.
-Hashtags on Instagram.
-Reviews on Google maps

-3. **Do you use apps when planning your trip, if so, which ones?**
-- No
-- Help notes on mobile

-4. **What was your experience?
-What did you like about it?
-What could have been done better? (if you haven't used the app, you can skip it)**
-- I like the ease of use.
-Easy to change the schedule.
-Ease of sharing notes.
-- (Not using any apps)

-5. **Do you factor in events (fairs, carnivals, festivals) in the places you visit?**
-- No
-- Yes

-6. **Do you go for the sights of a city or for the events in that city?**
-- The first option
-- Both sights and events

-7. **What is your usual budget?
-Floating or specific?**
-- I usually don't have a segmented amount and i often spend more than expected
-- Floating

-8. **When you visit a city, are you interested in seeing the sights around that city?
-(Out of town)**
-- Yes, thats why i love traveling by car
-- Yes, as long as it is easily accessible by public transportation.

-9. **Do you prefer to visit only one city or several cities?**
-- I prefer to visit several cities and even several countries within my trip
-- Depends on the number of days and the size of the city.
-3 days for a small city (Znojmo), 10 days for a big city (Paris).

-10. **When traveling from one city to another, would you like to see sights along the way?**
-- Yes
-- Rather no than yes.
-Only if a private car

-11. **Are there any wishes for the apps you use?**
-- Easy to use, so that I wouldn't be too lazy to use it after a couple of uses
-- No

-12. **What do you miss when planning your travels?
-What would help you with that?**
-- Maybe it would be great to have an app where i can store all QR codes, PINs, addresses, and telephone numbers related to this trip (flights, accommodation etc).
-- Automatic weather updates.
-For example, two days before departure/leave get an alert: “It will rain in $city_name for the next two days.
-Don't forget to take an umbrella” etc.

-Survey Conclusion:
 - Trip Planning: Both respondents had travelled before and planned their trips themselves.
 They chose destinations based on accessibility, accommodation and transport costs, as well as online reviews and social media such as Instagram and Google Maps.
 - Use of apps: Both respondents indicated that they do not use specialised planning apps, relying on notes on mobile devices.
 They appreciate the ease and convenience of editing schedules and sharing notes.
 - Travel interests: One respondent prefers to visit attractions, while the other is interested in both attractions and events such as fairs and festivals.